cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-softlayer.md

       * default: 187 – the item id of 10 Mbps Public & Private Network Uplinks
     * `private_vlan` The internal identifier of the private VLAN.
       * By default SoftLayer will assign the private VLAN.
     * `public_vlan` The internal identifier of the public VLAN.
-Cannot be declared if private_network_only flag is set to true.
+Cannot be declared if `private_network_only` flag is set to true.
       * By default SoftLayer will assign the public VLAN.
     * `provision_scripts` A list of the URIs of the post-install scripts to run after creating the server
       * Each URI should start with https
     * `ssh_keys` A list of SSH keys to add to the root user
-    * `bandwidth` The item id of the bandwidth
+    * `bandwidth` The item id of the amount of bandwidth for this server
       * default: 439 – the item id of 0 GB bandwidth
     * `pri_ip_addresses` The item id of Primary IP Addresses
       * default: 15 – the item id of 1 IP Address